PumpkinDB/PumpkinDB/doc/script/READ.md

 Instructions like [RETR](RETR.md) are only possible in the context of a READ or a [WRITE](WRITE.md).

-The total number of transaction per environment is 64.
+The total number of simultaneous read transactions is limited to 126.

 {% common -%}